Momita19/Momita19/README.md

 - 👀 I’m interested in Artificial intelligence and Machine Learning
 - 🌱 I’m currently learning Data structures and Backend development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Linkedin - https://www.linkedin.com/in/momita-p-64ab451b4/
+- 📫 How to reach me on Linkedin - https://www.linkedin.com/in/momita-p-64ab451b4/

 <!---
 Momita19/Momita19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.